cloudfoundry-incubator/quarks-operator/docs/testing.md

 The second type of e2e tests use `helm` to install the CF operator into the k8s cluster and use the files from `docs/examples` for testing.

-# Running tests in minikube
+## Running tests in minikube

-Prior to running the tests, is highly recommended to execute the following steps:

-_**Note**_: This steps are aimed to run on a `minikube` environment.
+The following steps are necessary to have a proper environment setup, where all types of tests can be executed:

 1. Start `minikube`